 Members are allowed to upload lookup tables

-Use this link to send a welcome email to all users in the group who have not yet logged in.
+Use this option to send a welcome email to all users in the group.

 User Group Report